-Categorising the GIF
+Categorising the list

-The Index contains 144 pure play and adjacent geospatial companies, globally.
+The list contains 144 pure play and adjacent geospatial companies, globally.
 I classify them as pure play if they are geospatial, navigation, CAD, surveying, earth observation etc companies.
 They might sell services, products or equipment.
 An example is Maxar.
 This started its public equity life on the Toronto Stock Exchange as MacDonald Dettwiler on 2000-07-12.
 The initial price was $CAD14, it is now 69.
 It has compounded at 7% annually since then.
 If you purchased $100 in shares at the IPO, it’s now worth ~450.
 You would have beaten the S&P 500 Index by 2%.
 A very large amount over generations of compounding.

 There are many non pure-play firms making very strong impacts though, such as Google.
 I classify this as a company adjacent to our industry.
 For example, their Google Maps product is one of the most installed apps of all time and the most popular navigation app by far.
 The industry, and the quality of life improvements caused by it, would be less without Google’s geospatial products and services.
 Therefore, such companies appear in The Geospatial Index.